sanctuuary/APE/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug Report
+name: Bug report
-about: Create a report to help improve the APE library
+about: Create a report to help us improve the APE library
-title: '[BUG] '
+title: ''
-labels: 'bug'
+labels: bug
-assignees: vedran-kasalica
+assignees: ''

 ---

-**Note:** Not all fields are obligatory, but the more details you provide, the easier it will be for us to address the issue.
-Feel free to omit sections that you feel are not relevant to your report.
+## Checklist before submitting a bug report

+- [ ] I have checked the [existing issues](https://github.com/NLeSC/python-template/issues) and couldn't find an issue about this bug.

 ## Description
 <!-- Provide a clear and concise description of what the bug is. -->